-If you or a loved one was injured in a truck accident, you need a personal injury attorney in Okemos who can help you fight for justice.
+If you or a loved one was injured in a truck accident, you need a personal injury lawyer in Okemos who can help you fight for justice.
 Here at White Law PLLC, we are ready to put decades of combined legal experience to work for you.
 We handle truck accident claims throughout Michigan.
 Give us a call or contact us online to request a consultation with our firm.

 Steps a Truck Accident Lawyer Will Take on Your Behalf

 When you hire a truck accident attorney in Okemos, they will take a number of steps to ensure you receive the fair compensation you deserve.
 Here are some of the key steps your attorney will take on your behalf: